nopnop2002/esp-idf-DFPlayerMini/PlayWithCron/README.md

 __Note:__
 This sample does not judge even if the same time overlaps.
 If the same time overlaps, the later definition in the file takes effect.
+You have to define it considering the playing time.

 ```
 # Edit this file to introduce tasks to be run by cron.